-- B.A. with a major in Economics or Music - B.S. with a major in Computer Science, Applied Mathematics, or Mathematics with Computer Science Option - B.M. with a major in Music Performance (Performance Track C, Voice)
+- B.A. with a major in music - B.S. with a major in computer science, applied mathematics, or mathematics with computer science option - B.M. with a major in music performance (Performance Track C, Voice)

 Foreign language requirement through MCL 2001: